Personal Injury Lawyer in Gainesville

 “Actionable” conduct refers to behavior that provides a reason to take legal action.
 When dealing with personal injury claims, there are generally two different types of behavior involved: negligence or intentional conduct.

 Negligence is unintentional wrongdoing.
 It occurs when someone’s conduct falls below a particular standard of care.
 Negligence can arise from a mistake or from a party’s violation of a traffic law or city ordinance.
 For example, if a driver runs a red light and crashes into a car, he has behaved negligently.
 A party can also behave negligently if it allows a dangerous dog to interact with the public with no warning of the dog’s aggressive tendencies.

 Intentional conduct (also known as an “intentional tort”) refers to situations such as assault and battery.
 For example, if a driver purposefully hit your car during a fit of rage, you can hold him liable for intentional conduct.

-Jim Parrish and his team will investigate your case, gather evidence, and build a strong case to get you the compensation you need.
+Jim Parrish and his Gainesville personal injury attorneys will investigate your case, gather evidence, and build a strong case to get you the compensation you need.

 Recovering Compensation Requires Insurance Experience